Kreal11/user-testing-app/README.md

 The backend is hosted locally at `localhost:3000`, while the live website is deployed on Vercel.

+## Here are the credentials to log in to the application and view the tests assigned to each user:

+1) First user:
+- Email: "kreal10@gmail.com"
+- Password: "23dadaw97da"

+2) Second user:
+- Email: "olena11@gmail.com"
+- Password: "dhjf787fasf"

 #### Routes:

 - **Home Page**: http://localhost:3000/